sdorsett/blog/_posts/2015-12-25-creating-a-packer-template-for-installing-centos-67.md

     centos67: 13599232000 bytes (14 GB) copied, 413.4 s, 32.9 MB/s
 {% endhighlight %}

-With the provisioners block having been completed, Packer will now shutdown the CentOS 6.7 virtual machine and unregister it from the ESXi virtual machine.
+With the provisioners block having been completed, Packer will now shutdown the centos67 virtual machine and unregister it from the ESXi virtual machine.

 {% highlight bash %}
 ==> centos67: Gracefully halting virtual machine...